Zermatt

 Zermatt: Everything Revolves Around That Mountain

 Zermatt is car-free.
-Private vehicles are left at Täsch, 5km away, where parking costs around CHF 15/day, and an electric train shuttle runs to the village (10 minutes, CHF 12.40 return).
+Private vehicles are left at Täsch, 5km away, where parking costs around CHF 15 per day, and an electric train shuttle covers the final stretch to the village in ten minutes (CHF 12.40 return).
 Within the village, electric taxis and horse-drawn carriages handle luggage.
-It’s a genuinely better arrangement than most ski towns.
+It is a genuinely better arrangement than most ski towns and one reason the air stays clear even in high summer.

 Getting to Height

-Klein Matterhorn (Matterhorn Glacier Paradise): A combination of cable cars reaches 3,883 metres — the highest cable car station in Europe.
-The Matterhorn is directly overhead from here.
-There’s a year-round glacier ski area and an ice palace carved into the glacier.
-The full ascent costs around CHF 120 return.
-Go early; afternoon clouds often obscure the views.
+Klein Matterhorn (Matterhorn Glacier Paradise): A series of cable cars reaches 3,883 metres, the highest cable car station in Europe.
+The Matterhorn is directly overhead from the summit platform.
+A year-round glacier ski area and an ice palace carved into the glacier are both inside.
+The full return from Zermatt runs CHF 183 in shoulder season and CHF 207 in July-August 2026.
+Go early: afternoon clouds obscure the views more days than not.

-Schwarzsee: Accessible by cable car in about 20 minutes.
-Sits at 2,583 metres directly below the north face.
-A small mountain lake reflects the Matterhorn on calm mornings; the chapel here dates from 1788.
-The classic Matterhorn photographs are often taken from this level.
+Schwarzsee: A 20-minute cable car ride puts you at 2,583 metres directly below the north face of the Matterhorn.
+A small mountain lake mirrors it on calm mornings.
+The chapel here has been standing since 1788.
+The most reproduced Matterhorn photographs are typically taken from this elevation.

 Hiking

-Summer hiking in Zermatt is exceptional.
-The 5-Seenweg (Five Lakes Trail) runs between Blauherd and Sunnegga on a 4-hour circuit passing lakes that each reflect the Matterhorn from a different angle.
-Moderate difficulty, clearly marked.
-The Gorner Gorge (Gorner Schlucht) is an easy 30-minute walk from the village — a river gorge with walkways built into the rock face, free entry.
+The 5-Seenweg (Five Lakes Trail) is the summer hike most worth organising your day around.
+It runs between Blauherd and Sunnegga on a four-hour circuit that passes five lakes, each one reflecting the Matterhorn from a slightly different angle.
+The novelty does not wear off.
+Moderate difficulty, clearly marked, manageable for most reasonably fit adults.
+The Gorner Gorge (Gorner Schlucht), a 30-minute walk from the village centre, is worth the time: a narrow river canyon with walkways built directly into the rock face, free entry, and nothing like the alpine views above – which makes it feel like a different landscape altogether.

 Skiing